Which institution holds the most shares in The Macerich Company (MAC)

 The top institutional shareholder in the company is Ontario Teachers’ Pension Plan Board with over 24.56 million shares valued at $262.09 million.
 The investor’s holdings represent 15.87% of the MAC Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Blackrock Inc. with 21.01 million shares valued at $224.19 million to account for 13.58% of the shares outstanding.
 The other top investors are Vanguard Group, Inc. (The) which holds 17.82 million shares representing 11.52% and valued at over $190.19 million, while State Street Corporation holds 4.70% of the shares totaling 7.28 million with a market value of $77.67 million.

-The Macerich Company (NYSE: MAC) is 28.68% higher on its value in year-to-date trading and has touched a low of $4.56 and a high of $25.99 in the current 52-week trading range.
+The Macerich Company (NYSE: MAC) is 21.84% higher on its value in year-to-date trading and has touched a low of $4.56 and a high of $25.99 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The MAC stock was last observed hovering at around $13.45 in the last trading session, with the day’s gains setting it 0.28% off its average median price target of $12.00 for the next 12 months.
-It is also 75.91% off the consensus price target high of $57.00 offered by 17 analysts, but current levels are -61.53% lower than the price target low of $8.50 for the same period.
+The MAC stock was last observed hovering at around $13.33 in the last trading session, with the day’s loss setting it -0.33% off its average median price target of $12.00 for the next 12 months.
+It is also 77.19% off the consensus price target high of $57.00 offered by 16 analysts, but current levels are -52.94% lower than the price target low of $8.50 for the same period.

 The Macerich Company (MAC) Analyst Forecasts